 Table of content

-Everyone who is into startups, entrepreneurship, or owes a company is familiar with the term outsourcing.
+This is where the concepts of offshoring, nearshoring, and onshoring come to a rescue.
 But what about the terms offshore, onshore, and nearshore software development?
+What do you know about them?
 Except for the primary difference of where they are carried out.

 - It's a cost-effective way to create technology;